bhakthan/OpenAgentSchool/README.md

 *Built for AI by AI with lots of human intervention in the loop*

 An interactive educational platform for understanding AI agents, Agent-to-Agent (A2A) communication, Model Context Protocol (MCP), and Agent Communication Protocol (ACP).
-This application provides comprehensive visualizations, micro-learning modules, hands-on demonstrations of modern AI agent architectures, and revolutionary **Study Mode** for discovery-based learning through Socratic questioning, interactive scenarios, and debug challenges.
+This application provides comprehensive visualizations, micro-learning modules, hands-on demonstrations of modern AI agent architectures, revolutionary **Study Mode** for discovery-based learning through Socratic questioning, interactive scenarios, and debug challenges, plus **Critical Thinking Challenges** with LLM-powered assessment and feedback.
 ---

 ## 🆕 Latest Updates (July 30, 2025)